MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/13-create-workspaces-distribute-reports.md

 1. In the workspace, select the **13-Starter-Sales Analysis** report to open it.

-1. Explore the different pages of the report by selecting the page tabs at the bottom.
+1. Explore the different pages of the report by selecting the page tabs in the **Pages** navigation pane.

-1. Notice the workspace name displayed in the top navigation, showing you're viewing the report within the **Sales Analytics Workspace**.

 1. In the top menu bar, observe the various options available for sharing and managing the report.